Best Cacio e Pepe Recipe

 It’s hard to forget my first bowl of cacio e pepe in Rome.
 It was hard to comprehend how pasta water and cheese could make such a silky, creamy sauce that coated every little piece of pasta.
 How was there no butter or cream in there?
 How?
 The generous amount of black pepper added way more than a touch of heat; it added earthy, piney flavor.
 I didn’t know black pepper was capable of tasting so good.

-The key to cacio e pepe is making a creamy sauce made only from cheese and pasta water.
+The secret to cacio e pepe is making a creamy sauce made only from cheese and pasta water.
 It’s crucial to vigorously mix the cheese and pasta water to create a “cream” before incorporating it into the cooked pasta and pepper mixture – and mixing vigorously again.
 While many recipes call for butter or cream, these versions are not authentic!

-Cacio e Pepe Ingredients
+Cacio e Pepe Recipe Ingredients

 • Orecchiette pasta – while spaghetti is classic, orecchiette is easier to whirl around in a big pot, which is crucial in making the creamy sauce.
 These little pastas also scoop up the sauce so much better than spaghetti does!